 From the classic orange pumpkin to the more unusual white pumpkins, there are different types of pumpkins for everyone.
 Here are 31 pumpkin varieties, in all shapes and sizes, that you might encounter.

 Miniature pumpkins are just what they sound like: small versions of the classic pumpkin.
-As you might hope, these small pumpkins also have cute pumpkin names.
+They’re a perfect choice for pumpkin container gardening, and as you might hope, these small pumpkins also have cute pumpkin names.

 Miniature pumpkins usually take about 77-100 days to mature and are perfect for fall decorating.
 So if you’re looking for a unique hostess or teacher’s gift, look no further than a mini pumpkin!